shakacode/react_on_rails/README.md

 In this case, a prop and value for `somethingUseful` will go into the railsContext passed to all react_component and redux_store calls.
 You may set any values available in the view rendering context.

 ### Globally Exposing Your React Components
 Place your JavaScript code inside of the provided `client/app` folder.
 Use modules just as you would when using webpack alone.
-The difference here is that instead of mounting React components directly to an element using `React.render`, you **expose your components globally and then mount them with helpers inside of your Rails views**.
+The difference here is that instead of mounting React components directly to an element using `React.render`, you **register your components to ReactOnRails and then mount them with helpers inside of your Rails views**.

-This is an example of how to expose a component to the `react_component` view helper.
+This is how to expose a component to the `react_component` view helper.

   ```javascript
   // client/app/bundles/HelloWorld/startup/HelloWorld.jsx